Evaluating LLMs on Sequential API Call Through Automated Test Generation: Evaluation

-We conduct a detailed analysis of the errors made by LLMs on {\ourbench}, categorizing them into three types: (1) Syntax errors, where the generated code contains invalid syntax and cannot be parsed; (2) Execution errors, which occur when a program starts running but terminates unexpectedly, often due to issues with data handling, control flow construction, API selection, or API parameter reasoning; and (3) Result errors, where the program executes without interruption but produces an incorrect final result or side effect, such as failing to update a remote database.
+(2) \textit{Execution errors}, which occur when a program starts running but terminates unexpectedly, often due to issues with data handling, control flow construction, API selection, or API parameter reasoning;

+(3) \textit{Result errors}, where the program executes without interruption but produces an incorrect final result or side effect, such as failing to update a remote database.
 The distribution of these error types is shown in Figure~\ref{fig:RQ4}.

 In general, execution and result errors are the most prevalent.
 Execution errors are especially common in Session Service and Tensor Operation tasks.
 In Session Service, LLMs may attempt to access non-existent data items, resulting in None values and potentially causing downstream errors such as IndexError when operating on empty lists.
 In Tensor Operation, improper handling of API calls can result in incompatible tensor shapes, causing downstream failures (\eg, RuntimeError encountered for incompatible matrix multiplication in the Linear layer).
 Conversely, most errors in Elevenlabs MCP are result errors.
 This is because tool calling in this application is less restrictive regarding input types, but incorrect API usage can still lead to state transition errors, which are only detected during final result checking.
 For example, the LLMs may fail to place phone calls using the designated voice or may select incorrect parameters during text-to-speech conversion, causing the final speech to not be as expected.

-Although relatively rare, some syntax errors still occur, primarily with Qwen2.5-Coder.
-Many of these involve string manipulation, particularly f-strings, and inconsistencies in the output code format compared to what is specified in the instructions.

-\begin{finding} The inclusion of a variety of application types allows {\ourbench} to assess how well LLMs interpret multi-step instructions, understand API documentation, and manage complex interdependencies between API calls.
-As a result, {\ourbench} can provide valuable insights into both the strengths and limitations of LLMs in handling different types of application logic. \end{finding}
+On the other hand, syntax errors are relatively uncommon, with Qwen2.5-coder exhibiting them most frequently.
+This is expected, as Qwen2.5-coder is the smallest model among the weaker open-source ones and can occasionally struggle to adhere to prompt instructions or produce syntax-correct code.

+In summary, the test oracles in {\ourbench}, together with the carefully selected scenarios, enable a relatively holistic evaluation of an LLM's ability to generate code involving tool invocations across a broad range of dimensions.